github/maven-plugins/README.md

     attempting to upload a new version
   * *Note:* Attempts to upload a download with the same name as one that already exists will fail unless this is set to true
+* suffix
+  * String to be appended after file name but before file extension for uploaded files
+  * A suffix of `-master` would cause artifacts to be uploaded as `myartifact-1.0-master.jar`

 ### Example
 ```xml